ACTINIC KERATOSIS

 Signs & Symptoms

-• Red, pink, skin-coloured or silvery coloured patches
+- Red, pink, skin-coloured, or silvery patches

 Who is most at risk?